 Foam rolling is also called myofascial release.
 But what is a fascia?
 And why do you want to “release” it?
 Fascia is the thin tissue that connects our muscles.
 Think of it as your body’s internal packaging—it helps muscle groups cooperate as integrated units.

-When it’s healthy, fascia is flexible, supple, and glides smoothly over your muscles.
-But binding in your fascia can form for a variety of reasons, such as muscle injury, inactivity, disease, inflammation, or trauma.
-Even just sitting at a desk all day can get your fascia “gummed up” and stiff.
+When healthy, the fascia is flexible and supple and glides smoothly over muscles.
+However, binding can form for various reasons, such as muscle injury, inactivity, disease, inflammation, or trauma.

 While a good massage feels great, the results are often fleeting.
 For the price of one massage, you can buy a foam roller and get the kinks out daily.